If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Split up into pairs,’ Nev instructed.
 ‘Fortunately, there’s an even number of us, so nobody will be left out.’

 The group separated and drifted apart across the room.
-Harry sat down on the floor.
+Harry sat down on the floor and let out a long sigh as some life crept back into his legs.

 ‘I’ll ice you.’
 Harry leant his head back against the wall.
 ‘Or I would, if I could be bothered.’